The steps below guide you through the Portal for ArcGIS installation process.

 - Specify the portal's content directory.
 The content directory stores content installed with the portal as well as user-generated content.

-- After installation, it is possible to change the account that is used to run Portal for ArcGIS.
+- After installation, you can change the account that is used to run Portal for ArcGIS.
 For more information about the account and how to change it, see The Portal for ArcGIS account.

 - If Portal for ArcGIS has been installed previously, you can only choose to use the existing content directory if it is a local directory.
-If the existing directory is from a shared network location, you will not be able to specify it in the setup.
+If the existing directory is from a shared network location, you cannot specify it in the setup.
 Instead, you can configure your portal to use the existing content directory after the installation has completed.
 To learn more, see Changing the portal content directory.

 Specify the account to be used by Portal for ArcGIS to perform a variety of functions in support of the portal.
-You are presented with two options: Specify the account name and password and I have a configuration file with the account information generated by a previous run of this setup.
+Two options are available: Specify the account name and password and I have a configuration file with the account information generated by a previous run of this setup.

-The first option Specify the account name and password allows you to directly specify the account name and password.
-The account used can be a local or domain account.
-Keep in mind the account you specify does not have to be part of the Administrators group.
-If you use a local operating system account, the account is created for you if it does not already exist.
+The first option, Specify the account name and password, allows you to directly specify the account name and password.
+The account used can be a local account, domain account or Managed Service Account.
+Keep in mind that the account you specify does not have to be part of the Administrators group.
+If you use a Managed Service Account, the account must already be configured for your machine.
+If you use a local operating system account, the account is created automatically if it does not already exist.
 The default account name is arcgis.
-The password policy for this account will be determined by your operating system and organization's security policy, not the Portal for ArcGIS setup.
+The password policy for this account is determined by your operating system and organization's security policy, not the Portal for ArcGIS setup.
 For more information, see The Portal for ArcGIS account.

-For production systems, it's recommended you use a preexisting account that resides in your domain or active directory and follows your organization's security policy.
-Creating a local account during the installation is primarily for the convenience of quickly installing Portal for ArcGIS.
+For production systems, it's recommended that you use a preexisting account that resides in your domain or active directory and adheres to your organization's security policy.
+Creating a local account during installation is primarily for the convenience of quickly installing Portal for ArcGIS.

-If you enter a domain account, it must already exist on the domain and must be entered using the following format: mydomain\domainaccount.
+If you provide a domain account, it must already exist on the domain and must be entered using the following format: mydomain\domainaccount.

 If you have a portal configuration file generated by previously running the Portal for ArcGIS setup, choose the I have a configuration file option.
 Browse to the location of the portal configuration file.
 The Portal for ArcGIS account is automatically configured with account information stored in the configuration file.